cotes2020/jekyll-theme-chirpy/_posts/13Crypt/2018-05-18-Asymmetric.md

 - security backbone of many well-known security infrastructures: Microsoft, Nokia, and Cisco.
 - RSA works with both encryption and digital signatures, used in many environments,
   - like Secure Sockets Layer (SSL), and key exchange.
-  - commonly used as part of a public key infrastructure (PKI) system.
+  - commonly used as part of a `public key infrastructure (PKI) system`.
     - PKI uses <font color=blue> digital certificates and a certificate authority (CA) </font> to allow secure communication across a public network.
     - But ECDH better in PKI for key agreement.